stefanoperenzoni/planday-task/README.md

 Similarly, this is also materialized as incremental for the same reason explained earlier.

 NB: BOTH INCREMENTAL LAYEWRS COULD HAVE MADE EASIER AND MORE UNDERSTANDABLE BY USING A BETTER INCREMENTAL_STRATEGY.
-The reason why I did not is because I was not totally proficient with that yet so i preferred pushing a working solution I was confortable with.
-However, I took the opportunity to experiment with merging strategy in the branch [feature/incremental_strategy](https://github.com/stefanoperenzoni/planday-task/tree/feature/incremental_strategy) where I applied it for the trial_period model
+However, I took the opportunity to experiment with merging strategy where I applied it for the trial_period model

 ### Marts Layers